surifirstpin/biplus_documentation/docs/README.md

 Drive better decision-making through more meaningful and forward-looking insights from your data.
 #### Performance Management

-Set up proper planning and Easily implement planning solutions and efficient applications to effectively carryout performance with corporate strategic objective.
+Set up the link in between insights provided by Business Intelligence to the planning and control cycles of the enterprise.
+Easily implement planning solutions and efficient applications to effectively carryout performance with corporate strategic objective.

 #### Benefits of Live Data
 Acubi retrieves the most recent data and assist your financial advisor to focus on analyzing and controlling spontaneously rather than wasting time in data management.